 - Pour about 1 cup marinara sauce into an 8x8 baking dish (or similar sized dish) and reserve rest of sauce for topping / serving.
 Set aside.

 - Scoop generous amounts (about 3 Tbsp) of ricotta filling onto each eggplant slice or lasagna noodle and roll up.
 Place seam side down in the sauce-lined baking dish.
 Continue until all filling and noodles or eggplant strips are used up.
 Pour more sauce down the center of the rolls for extra flavor (see photo).

-- Bake in a 375 degree oven for 15-23 minutes, or until sauce is bubbly and warm and the top of the rolls are very slightly browned.
+- Bake for 15-23 minutes, or until sauce is bubbly and warm and the top of the rolls are very slightly browned.

 - Serve immediately with additional vegan parmesan cheese and fresh basil.
 Leftovers keep for a couple of days, though best when fresh.

 *Adapted from my vegan stuffed shells.
 Feel free to add sautéed veggies to the filling mixture for more fiber / nutrients.
 My favorite is sautéed zucchini.

 *Eggplant inspiration from Food Network.